UNDP in Egypt

 Who are the decision makers?

 UNDP Egypt is now one of 17 UNDP offices in the Arab region covered by the UNDP headquarters Bureau for Arab States (RBAS), which acts as the link between the UNDP Administrator in New York and the UNDP Resident Representative in the field.
-Since 1977 the UNDP Resident Representative in Egypt has also been the Resident Co-ordinator of the UN system in the country.
-In this position the Resident Co-ordinator represents the UN Secretary-General and co-ordinates the operational activities of the UN system at the country level.
-Currently there are 22 UN agencies represented in Egypt.
-An addition role of the UNDP Resident Representative is to co-chair the Development Partners Group (DPG).
+Currently there are 23 UN agencies represented in Egypt.

 Rank in Human Development Index